straker/kontra/CONTRIBUTING.md

 Use uppercase for the first letter of each basic type: `Number`, `Boolean`, `String`, `Object`, `Function`.

 If the type is a `Function` and takes no arguments and doesn't return anything, use `Function`.
-Otherwise declare the arguments and return using the syntax `(params) => return`.
+Otherwise declare the arguments and return using the syntax `(params: Type) => ReturnType`.

 ```js
 /**